sisoe24/hammerspoon-vscode/README.md

 ## 1.2.
 Description

-A cheap and dirty attempt to create an Intellisense environment for the Hammerspoon framework.
+This extension is a cheap and dirty attempt to create an IntelliSense environment for Hammerspoon.

-This is done by creating a symbol table of the Lua script and by then parsing the Hammerspoon documentation in search for the data.
-This is far from perfect and it will fail under some circumstances (multi nested method calls, complex scripts, "classes" etc.) but it gets the job done for the most basic ones.
+The way it works is by creating a symbol table of the script.
+Then the extension parses Hammerspoon documentation in search of the object information.

+This method is far from perfect and it likely will fail under some circumstances (multi nested method calls, complex scripts, "classes" etc.) but it gets the job done for the most basic ones.

 ## 1.3.
 Available Commands

-By default the extension does not provide any shortcut, but every command can be assigned to one.
-(see [Key Bindings for Visual Studio Code](https://code.visualstudio.com/docs/getstarted/keybindings) for more information).
+By default, the extension does not provide any shortcut.
+But you can assign each command to one. (see Key Bindings for Visual Studio Code for more information).

 All commands are available by opening the Command Palette `Command+Shift+P` and typing in one of the following Command Name: